-Because LED are so versatile there are many different colour options that can applied and controlled with a remote.
+Because LEDs are so versatile, many different color options can be applied and controlled with a remote.

-Colour options not only provide a cool effect they can also help provide a full lighting spectrum when used in a planted tank.
+Color options provide an excellent effect and help provide a complete lighting spectrum when used in a planted tank.

 5. Adjustable Light Intensity (Just right)

-Some higher end models come with a remote that allow you to select different options, such as daylight, night light and other effects.
+Some higher-end models come with a remote that allows you to select different options, such as daylight, night light, and other effects.

 LED lighting systems can also easily be adjusted by adding or removing lights.